TonyGeez/laravel-route-tracer/README.md

 # Laravel Route Tracer

-**Runtime execution tracer for Laravel routes** - Captures actual file dependencies, memory usage, and execution flow for any Laravel route.
+**Runtime execution tracer for Laravel routes** - Captures actual file dependencies and execution flow for any Laravel route.

 ## Why This Package?

-Stop guessing what your routes actually do.
-This package records the **real** execution path by capturing which files PHP actually loads during a request.
+To records the **real** execution path by capturing which files PHP actually loads during a request.

 ### What You Get

--  **Actual file dependencies** - Not guessing, actual PHP includes
+-  **Actual file dependencies** - Not guessing
--  **Memory usage** - See how much memory each route uses
 -  **Execution time** - Real performance metrics
 -  **Categorized files** - Controllers, Models, Policies, etc.
 -  **Exception tracking** - Traces even when things break